 Nam June Paik

-The 1993 series Adios 20th Century was featured in the Point of Contact edition The Americas Baroque that same year.
+The 1993 series Adios 20th Century was featured in the Point of Contact edition on The Americas Baroque that same year.
 Artist Nam June Paik's innovative mixed media work combines photography and hand-drawn elements.
 This series, part of Point of Contact's permanent collection, exemplifies Paik's exploration of the intersection between Eastern spirituality and Western technology.
 Sketchy line drawings surround photographic elements of TV screens and Buddha figures, creating a dialogue between the ancient and the modern, the spiritual and the technological.